sedaprotocol/seda-example-ops/examples/single-equity-price/README.md

 ### Process

-1. Get the input.
+1. Validates the Data Request execution argument is not empty.
-1. Makes a HTTP call to the DxFeed Data Proxy.
+1. Makes a HTTP call to the dxFeed Data Proxy.
 1. Converts the decimal to a `u128` with 2 decimal precision.
 1. Returns the `u128` in little endian format.